 Tony O. Elumelu, CON, an African investor and philanthropist, has pledged $100 million to identify, train, and fund 10,000 African entrepreneurs over the next ten years, with the goal of producing millions of jobs and revenue on the continent.
 The Program has increased its commitment beyond its original pledge of sponsoring 10,000 African entrepreneurs with the help of partners.
 The TEF Entrepreneurship Program provides; Mentorship in Business Training, $5,000 non-refundable start-up money, Networking Opportunities Around the World

 Business grants are an excellent way for entrepreneurs and business owners to obtain funding to help their firms grow.
 Grants are typically competitive so you must be prepared to compete for available grants.
 Many applications for Grants are rejected because of inadequate documentation, lack of business structure, weak business plans.

 Kudi Konsult can assist you in structuring your business (CAC registration) and putting together a formidable business plan (starts from 80k) which you can use to apply for any available grant.For enquiries on how we can support you in obtaining a grant.
-Please chat Ezekiel by clicking the Whatsapp Icon or call 090-4938-6246.
+Please chat Henry by clicking the Whatsapp Icon or call 090-4938-6246.